-For full details about the event, including information on the route, feed stations and what to bring to registration please see the RUNNER INFO booklet (2018 version).
+For full details about the event, including information on the route, feed stations and what to bring to registration please see the RUNNER INFO booklet (updated for 2019 on 1st October).

-The Cartmel base for registration, camping, car parking and the finish will be at:
+The Cartmel base for registration and the finish will be at:

 Cartmel Priory School, Headless Cross, Cartmel LA11 7SA